Middle managers and supervisors

 Definition of a middle manager

-A middle manager or supervisor has responsibility for managing other workers.
-They usually report to a senior manager or to another middle manager.
+A middle manager or supervisor is a worker who has responsibility in their organisation for managing other workers.
+They usually report to a senior manager, executive or another middle manager.

 Duties of a middle manager or supervisor

 All workers, including middle managers and supervisors, have duties under section 28 of the WHS Act.
 These duties include taking reasonable care for your own psychological and physical health and safety and that your actions or omissions do not adversely affect the health and safety of other persons.
 This would include:

 - asking a supervisor if you are not sure how to safely perform your work

 - participating in safety training

 - wearing any personal protective equipment (PPE) you are given